 Learn in a Team

-If you are on a team going to do intercultural ministry, or you are perhaps already on-field, you can enhance your learning by discussing the implications of what the course is teaching you to your situation.
+If you are on a team going to do the mission field or you if you are already there, you can enhance your learning by discussing the implications of what the course is teaching you to your situation.
 The team facilitator may be the team leader, who organizes meetings, coordinates discussions, and so on.

 Each course has a "teams" facility, where anyone can create a "virtual team".
 Teams can consist of people who share a specific language, are from a certain country or church or organization.
 You can create your own team, and then other people can join the team.